 Chart structures were mentioned in the Chinese classics, but no in the way that it is being presented today.

 I have to mention, categorically and without bias or prejudice, that if any practitioner were to say something like this, that practitioner should not be in this field.
 Telling me that I have 25% Direct wealth, or 50% Indirect Officer is utterly meaningless.
+There is actually no need or no reason to assign a percentage to the elements of the chart, because what you’re trying to do, ultimately, is to look at the flow of the elementals and interaction between all four Pillars.
+Throwing a percentage in there is a red-herring.
 You are better off sticking with MBTI or the Enneagram, and I would highly recommend the Enneagram if you’ve not heard of it.

 Laypeople are incredibly vulnerable to such misleading packaging, so please be careful.

 An Example of Why the Trendy Ten Gods Profiling System Is Flawed